eMoflon/kaleidoscope-zoo/README.md

 ## Showcases

+### The underlying consistency relation
+All showcases implement the same underlying consistency relation between the same metamodels.
+The source metamodel represents a set of persons in a single container.
+Each person has a string as name and an integer as ID that is unique in the container.
+The target metamodel is similar, also consisting of a single container with employees.
+Employees have names and unique IDs just like persons, but additionally have an integer representing their salary.
+Source and target models are consistent if there exist a bijection between persons and employees that is equality on IDs.

 ### Install required plugins:
 1. Install the latest version of Xtend: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/
 2. Install the latest version of Xtext: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/